adedomin/CSC385-project/README.md

 	cp config/test.example.js config/test.js

-Edit the config as desired, keep particular note of the email_config object as they are completely invalid, unlike the other defaults.
+Edit the config as desired, keep particular note of the email_config object as the defaults are completely invalid, unlike the other defaults.

 If you use the email and deploy this outside of your local machine, please be sure to set http_address to the domain name, and root of your web application.